Skip to content

 reasons = self.check(context)

-return make_report(self.id, self.name, self.severity, self.description, reasons)
+return make_report(self.id, self.name, self.severity, self.description, reasons, fixed)

-def can_skip(self, _: SanityContext) -> Maybe[Reason]:
+def can_skip(self, context: SanityContext) -> Maybe[Reason]:

-"""Return a skip reason if the checker should be skipped."""
+"""Return a skip reason if the checker should be skipped.

 return Nothing